BryanGrandon/Frontend-Notes/README.md

 The Internet is a global network of computers connected to each other which communicate through a standardized set of protocols.

-### What is HTTP ?
+- Network **communication** protocol: Basic packet communication protocols such s TCP/IP and **_HTTP_**.
+- Network **security** protocols: Implement security in network communications between server, including HTTPS, SSL and SFTP.
+- Network **management** protocols: provide network maintenance and governance, including Simple Network Management Protocol and ICMP.

-HTTP stands for Hypertext Transfer Protocol and it's the foundation of communication over the World Wide Web.
-It's an application layer protocol that defines how clients and servers communicate with each other.
+**_HyperText Transfer Protocol ( HTTP ):_** It's the foundation of communication over the World Wide Web.
+It's an application layer protocol that defines how clients ans servers communicate with each other.

-### Domain Name

-A domain name is a unique name that identifies a website on the internet.
-The domain name system (DNS) translates domain names into IP addresses, which are used by computers to communicate over the internet.

-### Hosting

-Web hosting is a service that allows individuals and businesses to make their websites accessible on the internet.
-When a website is created, its files need to be stored on a server so that they can be accessed by visitors to the site.
+**_Web Hosting:_** It is a service that allows individuals and businesses to make their websites accessible on the internet.
+When a website is created, its files need to be stored on a **_server_** so that they can be accessed by visitors to the site.

-### DNS

-Domain Name System, is a hierarchical and distributed naming system for computers, services, and other resources on the Internet.

-### Browser
+**_Domain Name:_** It is a unique name that identifies a website on the internet.
+The **_Domain Name System (DNS)_** is a hierarchical naming system that translates domain names into IP addresses, which are used by computers to communicate over the internet.

-A web browser is a software application that enables a user to access and display web pages or other online content through its graphical user interface.
+**_Browser:_** It is a software application that enables a user to access and display web pages or other online content through its graphical user interface.

 ## _HTML_